 - Emerging Markets ETF (EMF) – Invests in over 5,000 companies from emerging markets countries (e.g. China, India, Brazil)

 - Emerging Markets ESG ETF (EMG) – Invests in over 1,500 companies from emerging markets (e.g. China, India, Brazil).
 Also includes South Korea as an emerging market.
 Excludes companies involved in controversial areas such as Nuclear Weapons, Civilian Firearms, and Thermal Coal

 That’s a lot of companies those funds invest in!
 To do so, Smartshares doesn’t invest in all these companies directly, but instead they invest in Vanguard and iShares ETFs to get indirect exposure to all these companies and countries.

-Smartshares also have a few other international funds such as US Large Growth, US Small Cap, Japan Equities ESG, Automation and Robotics, but these won’t be covered in this article due to their relatively narrow focus.
+Smartshares also have a few other international funds such as US Large Growth, US Small Cap, and Japan Equities ESG, but these won’t be covered in this article due to their relatively narrow focus.

 Vanguard is a fund manager, most famous for their ETFs, with over $5 billion in funds under management.
 They have two funds that are popular with New Zealand investors:

 - International Shares Select Exclusions Index – Invests in over 1,500 companies globally from developed countries, excluding Australia